juice500ml/ldc_downloader/README.md

 Subsequent runs will use the credentials cached in cookies.txt, if that file exists.

-So, kick off a job in the background to download all of your LDC corpora:
+So, to kick off a job in the background to download all of your LDC corpora:

 ```